Universal basic income

 In 2013, eight million 5-centime coins (one per inhabitant) were dumped on the Bundesplatz in Bern to support the 2016 Swiss referendum for a basic income (which was rejected 77% – 23%).

-Universal basic income (UBI) is a social welfare proposal in which all citizens of a given population regularly receive a minimum income in the form of an unconditional transfer payment, i.e., without a means test or need to perform work.
-In contrast, a guaranteed minimum income is paid only to those who do not already receive an income that is enough to live on.
+Universal basic income (UBI) is a social welfare proposal in which all members of a given population regularly receive a minimum income in the form of an unconditional transfer payment, i.e., without a means test or need to perform work.
+In contrast, a guaranteed minimum income (GMI) is paid only to those who do not already receive an income that is enough to live on.
 A UBI would be received independently of any other income.
 If the level is sufficient to meet a person's basic needs (i.e., at or above the poverty line), it is considered a full basic income; if it is less than that amount, it is called a partial basic income.
-As of 2025, no country has implemented a full UBI system, but two countries—Mongolia and Iran—have had a partial UBI in the past.
+As of 2026, no country has implemented a full UBI system, but two countries—Mongolia and Iran—have or had a partial UBI, Mongolia from 2010 to 2012, and Iran still to this day.
 There have been numerous pilot projects, and the idea is discussed in many countries.
 Some have labelled UBI as utopian due to its historical origin.

 There are several welfare arrangements that can be considered similar to basic income, although they are not unconditional.
 Many countries have a system of child benefit, which is essentially a basic income for guardians of children.
 A pension may be a basic income for retired persons.
 There are also quasi-basic income programs that are limited to certain population groups or time periods, like Bolsa Familia in Brazil, which is concentrated on the poor, or the Thamarat Program in Sudan, which was introduced by the transitional government to ease the effects of the economic crisis inherited from the Bashir regime.
 Likewise, the economic impact of the COVID-19 pandemic prompted some countries to send direct payments to its citizens.
 The Alaska Permanent Fund is a fund for all residents of the U.S. state of Alaska which averages $1,600 annually (in 2019 currency), and is sometimes described as the only example of a real basic income in practice.
 A negative income tax (NIT) can be viewed as a basic income for certain income groups in which citizens receive less and less money until this effect is reversed the more a person earns.